Twin Sisters, Twin Sisters Trailhead, Rocky Mountain National Park, Colorado

 |Elevation Change:||+2,388' net elevation gain (+2,477' total roundtrip elevation gain)|

 The Twin Sisters ridge runs nearly two miles along the east-central boundary of Rocky Mountain National Park.
-A short but strenuous trail leads to a small saddle, and splits up scrambling routes to the respective summits (11,413' and 11,428').
+A short but strenuous trail leads to a small saddle, and splits up scrambling routes to each summit (11,413' and 11,428').

 A landslide caused by the 2013 floods wiped out a portion of trail between 1.3 and 1.65 miles.
 While terrestrial damage is extensive, only this short segment was actually affected, and has since been re-routed across and up the far side of the slide.